 Why sync IFTTT sources with Welltory?

 It will let you track everything in your feed & charts: from your tasks, calls, tweets, posts, photos to your favorite songs & recent streams.
-You can even create your own metric in IFTTT and track it in My Data.
+You can even create your own metric in IFTTT and track it in My Data (for iOS users) or Data (for Android users) sections.

 We hope it helps you learn more about yourself, analyze your lifestyle, and find surprising correlations between your health, stress, social media use, productivity, and more.